bpype/blender-studio-pipeline/scripts-blender/addons/easy_weights/README.md

 Simply enter Weight Paint mode and press W after installing the add-on.

 This pop-up panel provides quick access to commonly needed tools, whether they are part of core Blender or the addon:
-- Toggles for the Accumulate, Front Faces Only and Falloff Shape brush options, affecting all WP brushes.
+- Toggles for the Accumulate, Front Faces Only and Falloff Shape brush options.
+These are normally per-brush, but these buttons will affect ALL Weight Paint brushes.
-- WP Mode settings: Auto-Normalize, Multi-Paint, X-Mirror.
+- Weight Paint settings: Auto-Normalize, Multi-Paint, X-Mirror.
 - A new "Clean Weights" option.
 When enabled, this will remove 0-weights after every brush stroke.
 - Commonly used Overlay and Armature display settings.
 - Commonly used or [new](#vertex-group-operators) operators.